Building Permits – Information & FAQs

 - ISPSC – International Swimming Pool and Spa Code 2021

-Before a building permit is approved and issued, it is first reviewed to make sure that it meets the local zoning requirements, such as:
+Before a building permit can be approved and issued, it is first reviewed to determine if it meets all zoning requirements, such as:

 - Lot size